What is 3D printing?

 What cannot be printed?

 Due to demand and limited resources, we can't print any job that will take over two hours.
 If you have something you'd like to print that will take longer than that, we're happy to help you try to figure out how to break up your model into smaller jobs, scale your print, or point you to one of the many paid 3D printing services.
+We also will not print out any weapons.
 Outside of that, most things should be fine, but the Library retains the right to refuse any print request for any reason.